uthsc/UTHSC-WPCAS/README.md

 ####Why did you use the phpCAS lirary?

 phpCAS,by JASIG, is the standard, vetted, php library for CAS, so rewriting it from scratch would be counterproductive.
+It also makes the plugin easier to configure.

 ####Will this work with our version of CAS?